 Ax + Bysays

-Mick Mick Mick ... we grow up together along the banks of the Mississippi...his self taught guitar playing always lead to the song "North To Alaska" over a campfire.
-Parties began on his arrival...life of the party...great great smile and he was his own "Brand".
-As we grew older the frequency of our getting together stretched out, usually at GCHS class reunions, or spending the weekend with Debbie and Mick at their timeshare.
-Had the opportunity to go to Europe with them and another time on a cruise...regret not doing them...had no idea.
-Mick showed us how to exit the departure lounge with the through on one of his jigsaw pattern's ...
-"Never Along" RIP
+Mick Mick Mick ...
+We grow up together along the banks of the Mississippi.
+Over a campfire, self-taught guitar playing always lead to the song "North To Alaska”.
+Parties began on your arrival, life of the party, great great smile, engaging, a "Brand".
+As we grew older the frequency of our visits stretched out, usually at GCHS class reunions, or spending the weekend with you and Debbie at your timeshare.
+Had the opportunity to go to Europe with you and another time on a cruise...regret not doing so...had no idea.
+Mick you showed us how to exit the departure lounge with these thoughts as expressed on one of your jigsaw pattern's ...
+"Never Alone" RIP

 I met Mick when he had his shop on Maxwell Street.
 I happened to stop in and was enchanted by his shop.
 He was the first person to encourage me by featuring my framed origami butterflies in his shop.
 He didn't know what that would lead to.
 Thank Mick (and Debbie!) for being so friendly and welcoming.
 Every time I went to an art show and saw Mick I would always make a detour to say hello.
 He was a bright spot in this world and will be missed.
 Prayers for him and the family.